gamemann/cf-nginx-iptables-automation/README.md

 real_ip_header CF-Connecting-IP;
 ```

-This allows a web application to utilize the user's real IP address instead of the IPs from the CloudFlare via proxying.
+This allows a web application to utilize the user's real IP address instead of the IPs from CloudFlare's proxy servers.

 ### IPTables
 A rule for each CloudFlare IP range is added to a chain (`$IPTABLES_CHAIN`) with the IP/range as the source, `80` and `443` as the destination ports, and `TCP` for the network protocol.
 These are the typical web ports used when proxying traffic through CloudFlare.
 With that said, we only match on new or established connections.